cuneyttyler/hebrew-app/README.md

 An app to make learning Hebrew easier.
-Data used in the app is retrieved from https://www.pealim.com.
+Data used in the app is retrieved from https://www.pealim.com and https://www.sefaria.org.